Messe Berlin and the coronavirus outbreak

 Since the beginning of the coronavirus pandemic special safety and hygiene measures have become necessary in order to hold trade fairs and guest events.
 The focus here is on the health and safety of our customers, visitors and employees.
 We are in close contact with the relevant public health authorities of the Land of Berlin and our measures follow the recommendations of the Robert Koch Institute.
 The Berlin Senate provides up-to-the-minute information on containing the pandemic on its own website.

-No trade fairs or in-person events are scheduled on our grounds until the end of 2020.
+No trade fairs or in-person events are scheduled on our grounds until May 2021.
 Instead we have set up virtual formats which, despite the wide-ranging restrictions, make it possible for our exhibitors, partners and visitors to participate.
-An updated timetable can be found on our events calendar.
+An updated timetable can be found on our event calendar.

 Every event is assessed individually according to this safety and hygiene concept and measures are coordinated correspondingly.
 Due to the unpredictability of developments regarding the coronavirus pandemic, these measures are subject to constant review and amended as required.